willfaught/go-guide/README.md

             ...
         }

-- SHOULD separate multiple-line curly and round bracket blocks from other statements with a blank line
+- SHOULD separate multiple-line curly and round bracket blocks with a blank line

         const ...